pydata/pydata-sphinx-theme/docs/examples/blog/post2.md

----
-blogpost: true
+:blogpost: true
-date: Jan 02, 2022
+:date: Jan 02, 2022
-author: jupyter
+:author: jupyter
-location: World
+:location: World
-category: Manual
+:category: Manual
-tags: one, two, three, four, five, six
+:tags: one, two, three, four, five, six
-language: English
+:language: English
----

 # Post title 2 with a longer title to compare in the UI